Skip to content

 Full port control, multiple streams, or inbound MQTT commands @app.device

 @app.stream has no built-in MQTT publish schedule.
-Publishing inside the handler is your responsibility — call your MQTT client or a context helper as needed.
-If you want automatic periodic state publication, use @app.telemetry instead.
+Publishing inside the handler is your responsibility via the injected DeviceContext.
+If you want automatic periodic state publication on a schedule, use @app.telemetry instead.

 myapp/ports.py